Page 18 – Jihad – Holy war – Apostasy

 Critics would like to have you believe, those were peaceful people, walking out of the community, migrated to another country and embracing another religion that should be killed when they came back, it was never a condemnation of people who simply choose to leave Islam peacefully, but as a warning against those who would betray the early weak Muslim community, if they chose to come back and fight and kill Muslims.

-These principles leave no room for contradiction within Islam, a person can embrace Isalm or not or embrace Islam and leave islam after, it’s all a free will.
+These principles leave no room for contradiction within Islam, a person can embrace Isalm or not or embrace Islam and leave Islam afterwards, as long as it does not come back to cause harm to others, it’s all a free will.

 The Story of the Apostate Ayyash ibn Abi Rabi’ah